MabeDiaby/hello-react/README.md

 const names = ['Eddie Van Halen', 'Jimi Hendrix', 'Wes Montgomery', 'Frank Zappa', 'John Mayer']
 ```

-Using the `names` array render a `Hello` component for each instructor in the array.
+Using the `names` array, render a `Hello` component for each person in the array.

 This is your chance to play with React before we move on to Hooks next week, use this as a sandbox to nest components, style them as you want (headers, footers, asides), and pass props down as much as you can.